ritwik1993/youbot_499/README.md

 * kp (position) = -2.0
 * kpp (orientation) = -2.0

+Another useful node is lscan_angle_filter.
+Like mentioned above, it lets you dynamically filter the laser scanner output.
+To use it on Gazebo, simply run
+`roslaunch youbot_499 youbot_gazebo_angle_filter.launch`

+This pops up Rviz and also a rqt_reconfigure window which lets you choose the angle of view.
+You can see the scan changing on Rviz as you move the sliders on rqt_reconfigure.

 There is also pointless application that lets you move the youbot around using rqt_reconfigure.
 To launch it on Gazebo, simple run

 `roslaunch youbot_499 youbot_gazebo_move.launch`